Open a photo to edit in the Develop module.

 As with all other adjustments applied in the Develop module in Lightroom Classic, adjustments made using the Masking tool are non-destructive and are not permanently applied to the photo.

 There are multiple options within Lightroom Classic to add a mask to your image.
-You can use Select Subject and Select Sky to automatically add a mask or use Brush, Linear Gradient, Radial Gradient, or Range Masks to add a mask manually.
+You can use Select Subject, Select Sky, Select Background, Objects, or People to automatically add a mask or use Brush, Linear Gradient, Radial Gradient, or Range Masks to add a mask manually.

 Select Masking from the tool strip of the Develop module.